microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 ## Your Assistant project

 Using the template you'll end up with your Assistant project that is organized in-line with the recommended thinking on how a Bot project should be structured.
-You are free to restructure this as necessary but bear in mind that the provided deployment scripts expect some files to be in a consistent location so bear this in mind.
+You are free to restructure this as necessary but bear in mind that the provided deployment scripts expect some files to be in a consistent location.

 To learn more about project structure, see the [Create Project]({{site.baseurl}}/virtual-assistant/tutorials/create-assistant/csharp/3-create-project/) documentation.